Independent Policy Gradient for Large-Scale Markov Potential Games: Sharper Rates, Function Approximation, and Game-Agnostic Convergence: Independent Policy Gradient Methods

 Update rule~\pref{eq: policy gradient} may suffer from a slow learning rate for some states.
 Since the gradient with respect to $\pi_i(a_i\,\vert\,s)$ scales with $d^{\pi}_\rho(s)$ -- which may be small if the current policy $\pi$ has small visitation frequency to $s$ -- the corresponding states may experience slow learning progress.
 To address this issue, we propose the following update rule (equivalent to~\pref{eq: policy gradient ascent step} in~\pref{alg: PMA}):

 which essentially removes the ${d^{\pi}_\rho(s)}/(1-\gamma)$ factor in standard policy gradient~\pref{eq: policy gradient} and alleviates the slow-learning issue.
-Interestingly, update rule~\pref{eq: our policy gradient} for the single-player MDP has also been studied by a concurrent work \citet{xiao2022convergence}.
-However, since the optimal value is not unique, the analysis of~\citet{xiao2022convergence} does not apply to our multi-player case for which many Nash policies exist and the set that contains them is non-convex~\citep{leonardos2021global}.
+Interestingly, update rule~\pref{eq: our policy gradient} for the single-player MDP has also been studied in \citet{xiao2022convergence}, concurrently.
+However, since the optimal value is not unique, the analysis of~\citet{xiao2022convergence} does not apply to our multi-player case for which many Nash policies exist and the set that contains them is non-convex~\cite{leonardos2021global}.
 We also note that regularized variants of~\pref{eq: our policy gradient} for the single-player MDP appeared in \citet{lan2021policy,zhan2021policy}.

 Furthermore, in contrast to~\pref{eq: policy gradient}, our update rule~\pref{eq: our policy gradient} is invariant to the initial state distribution $\rho$.
-This allows us to establish performance guarantees simultaneously for all $\rho$ in a similar as typically done for natural policy gradient (NPG) and other policy mirror descent algorithms for single-player MDPs~\citep{agarwal2021theory,lan2021policy, zhan2021policy}.
+This allows us to establish performance guarantees simultaneously for all $\rho$ in a similar way as typically done for natural policy gradient (NPG) and other policy mirror descent algorithms for single-player MDPs~\cite{agarwal2021theory,lan2021policy, zhan2021policy}.

-\pref{thm: convergence PMA} establishes performance guarantees for \pref{alg: PMA}; see~\pref{ap: convergence PMA} for proof. \begin{theorem}[Nash-Regret bound for Markov potential games] For MPG~\pref{eq: Markov potential game} with an initial state distribution $\rho$, if all players independently perform the policy update in~\pref{alg: PMA} then, for two different choices of stepsize $\eta$, we have
+\pref{thm: convergence PMA} establishes performance guarantees for \pref{alg: PMA}; see~\pref{ap: convergence PMA} for proof. \begin{theorem}[Nash-Regret bound for Markov potential games] For MPG~\pref{eq: Markov potential game} with an initial state distribution $\rho$, if all players independently perform the policy update in~\pref{alg: PMA} then, for two different choices of stepsize $\eta$, \mbox{we have}

 \end{theorem}